jadlers/bollsvenskan/README.md

 # Bollsvenskan

-Full-stack application made for series within my group of friends.
+Frontend made for leagues with my group of friends.